Selection rules for charged lepton flavour violating processes from residual flavour groups: Classification of allowed cLFV processes

 \subsection{Implications for \mathversion{bold}\texorpdfstring{$G_\ell$}{Gl}\mathversion{normal} and flavour charge assignments}

-\Cref{fig:rotary} illustrates the residual symmetries $G_\ell=\mathbb{Z}_N$ and flavour charge assignments compatible with flavour structures with up to four leptons, $d_\ell \leq 6$, see~\Cref{tbl:allowedOps}, taking into account the possibility of permutations among the charged lepton flavours.
+Focussing on flavour charge assignments that allow for at least two (independent and non-trivial) flavour structures with up to four leptons, $d_\ell \leq 6$, see~\Cref{tbl:allowedOps}, \Cref{fig:rotary} illustrates the residual symmetries $G_\ell=\mathbb{Z}_N$ and flavour charge assignments compatible with these flavour structures.
+In doing so, we take into account the possibility of permutations among the charged lepton flavours.
 This figure highlights the restrictions that combinations of different observed cLFV processes could place.
 For example, it shows that if both tri-lepton decays $\tau \to \mu\mu \bar{e}$ and $\tau\to ee\bar{\mu}$ are observed, the only viable non-trivial flavour charge assignment is ${\bf 3(1,1)}$.\footnote{Also flavour charge assignments equivalent to ${\bf 3(1,1)}$ as per~\cref{sec:notationTransformations} are viable (except that the permutation of the lepton flavours $e$, $\mu$ and $\tau$ is fixed).
 Concretely, for $G_\ell=\mathbb{Z}_3$ the flavour charge of each charged lepton cannot be uniquely determined, since the flavour charge assignment ${\bf 3(1,1)}$ corresponds to three different flavour charge combinations and, furthermore, ${\bf 3(2,2)}$ leads to the same allowed flavour structures, see Appendix~\ref{app:expandedNotation} and Section~\ref{sec:theory}.
 Thus, we can only conclude that the three charged leptons possess distinct flavour charges.} The table at the bottom of Figure~\ref{fig:rotary} lists the restrictions on the flavour charge assignments that result from a single flavour structure (corresponding to the observation of one type of cLFV processes).
 For instance, we clearly see that if at least one $\mu \to e$ transition is observed (the flavour structure $e\mu^\dagger$ is allowed), the muon and the electron have to have the same flavour charge, see also ${\bf 2(0,1)}$ in the figure, or no (approximate) residual symmetry $G_\ell$ is present among charged leptons.

 From~\Cref{fig:rotary}, one can see that in most instances, the observation of cLFV processes corresponding to only two different flavour structures is sufficient to constrain the size of the minimal equivalent residual symmetry to $\mathbb{Z}_N$ with $N=2$, $3$ or $4$, considering only lepton mass dimension $d_\ell\leq 6$.
 All processes allowed by each of the flavour charge assignments for $G_\ell=\mathbb{Z}_4$ are also allowed by a corresponding flavour charge assignment for $G_\ell=\mathbb{Z}_2$.
 In order to distinguish these, the relevant radiative cLFV decays would have to be scrutinised.